 How to Collect Windows Update Logs from SCCM Client

 You can use the CMPivot query to collect Windows update logs from Windows devices.
-This is the best and easy way to get the error details from Windows Update Client event logs.
+This is the easiest way to get the error details from Windows Update Client event logs.

-NOTE! – In a production environment with more than many Windows devices, I don’t recommend using the All System collection.
-Instead, use the collection with a smaller number of devices to try out the query.
+NOTE: I don’t recommend using the All System collection in a production environment with more than many Windows devices.
+Instead, use the collection with fewer devices to try out the query.

 ConfigMgr CMPivot Query for Event Logs

 Let’s see how to find the ConfigMgr CMPivot query for event logs.
-It would be best to be mindful of the logs information that you query through CMPivot.
+It would be best to remember the log information you query through CMPivot.

-The following CMPivot query gives you the details of Microsoft-Windows-WindowsUpdateClient/Operational event logs for the last one hour.
+The following CMPivot query gives you the details of Microsoft-Windows-WindowsUpdateClient/Operational event logs for the last hour.

 WinEvent('Microsoft-Windows-WindowsUpdateClient/Operational', 1h)